AdrienChassagne/sporti_algo_v2/README.md

 ## 15 min algorithm exercise

-Clone the project on your own repository.
+Fork the project on your own repository.

 Your job is to update only `index.js` file and the algo function to make the tests pass.